grinnell-cs/csc151-images/_mps/combining-images.md

 Provide three images, `uncertain-01.png`, `uncertain-02.png`, and `uncertain-03.png`, that demonstrate the use of your procedure on an image and three strings of your choice.
 Please make sure to document which strings you used in your code.

-To earn an E, you will need to write at least one additional recursive procedure that contributes meaningfully to shifting perspectives.
+To earn an E, you will need to write at least two additional recursive procedures that contribute meaningfully to `shifting-perspectives`.

 What to upload
 --------------